rlwing/LessonPlans/cognizant_fsd_v2/LP_Spring_Configuration.md

 # Objectives
-At the end of this lesson students should understand how to use spring profiles to manage external configuration.
+At the end of this lesson students should understand how to manage external configuration of a Spring application using...
 1. Auto-Configuration
 1. Annotations associated with Spring Configuration
 1. When to exclude auto-configured item